Melissa A. (Williams) Downes

-Melissa A. (Williams) Downes POULTNEY — The memorial service for Melissa Ann (Williams) Downes, 60, of Fairbaks, Alaska, formerly of Poultney, who died Sunday, Jan.
-28, 2018, will be held 11 a.m.
-Saturday, July 20, 2019, at St. Raphael's Catholic Church in Poultney, with Fr.
-Lourduraja Simeone, pastor, officiating.
-Burial will be in Poultney Cemetery.
-A reception will follow at the church hall.
-Local arrangements are with Durfee Funeral Home.
+Melissa A. (Williams) Downes rites POULTNEY — The memorial service for Melissa Ann (Williams) Downes, 60, of Fairbanks, Alaska, formerly of Poultney, who died Sunday, Jan.
+28, 2018, was held Saturday, July 20, 2019, at St. Raphael's Catholic Church in Poultney.
+Fr.
+Lourduraja Simeone, pastor, officiated.
+The organist was Cameron Westcott.
+The eulogy was by lifelong friend Susan Kasuba.
+Burial was in Poultney Cemetery.
+The brass instrument ensemble was by nephews Jamie, Rusty, Cameron and Gabe Wescott.
+A reception followed in the church hall.
+Arrangements were with Durfee Funeral Home.

 (0) entries